Jonnnary/Jonnnary/README.md

 - 👋 Hi, I’m Jonathan
-- 👀 I’m interested in Programming in Python
+- 👀 I’m interested in Programming in C#
-- 🌱 I’m currently learning more about the programming language Python
+- 🌱 I’m currently learning more about the programming language C#
 - 📫 How to reach me?
-Discord \n Name: Jonnary#3794
+Discord \n Name: Jonnary